-- Pour into an 8-in.-square baking dish coated with cooking spray.
-Bake at 400° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into an 8-in. square baking dish coated with cooking spray.
+Bake at 400° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 - In a large nonstick skillet, cook the sausage, celery, onion and red pepper over medium heat until meat is no longer pink; drain.
 Transfer to a large bowl.
 Crumble corn bread over mixture.
 Add the apples, chestnuts, parsley, garlic, thyme and pepper.
 Stir in broth and egg white.

-- Transfer to a 13-in. x 9-in. baking dish coated with cooking spray.
+- Transfer to a 13x9-in. baking dish coated with cooking spray.
 Cover and bake at 325° for 40 minutes.
 Uncover; bake 10 minutes longer or until lightly browned.
 Yield: 16 servings.